wllacer/dana-cube/README.md

 We provide a tool to manage these definitions, and another to generate directly from the database a basic outline (screenshots should follow)

-The tool is programmed in python2 + PyQt5?, but we test it also under python3.
+The tool is programmed in python3 + PyQt5, but we test it also under python2

 ## Sample Data
-Since September 2016, we are using the Sakila/Pagila database as sample target (first in MySQL, the latter in PostGreSQL) in Master
+We will provide a test database (with results of the Spanish General Election in 2015) for several supported databases, with minimal changes between them (_still not_ in the repositories_)

+As a matter of fact, the tool grew analizing those data

 ## Dependencies

 Besides PyQt, we use:

-* [SqlAlchemy](http://www.sqlalchemy.org/) as a data backend (only core functionality).
-If you don't want it, can be made to fallback to plain PyQt/QtSql (by hand, actually, and only for the cube viewer)
+* [SqlAlchemy](http://www.sqlalchemy.org/) as a data backend (only core functionality).Main reason is transparent access to the catalogs
 * [DateUtil](https://pypi.python.org/pypi/python-dateutil/2.6.0) for some date related functions
 * [SqlParse](https://pypi.python.org/pypi/sqlparse/0.2.2) ( _Optional_ ) for some trace outputs
 * [XlsxWriter](https://pypi.python.org/pypi/XlsxWriter) Guess it ...